d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 ### Dataland Analytics
+## Update OpenAPI Specifications

+ - [ ] In the DatalandAnayltics repo, run the script `update_api_specs.sh` in order to update the open API files.
+Additional information can be found in the README of DatalandAnalytics

-- [ ] Update the backend API file
+- [ ] Update the open API files
+  - [ ]
     - [ ] Go to https://dataland.com/api/v3/api-docs/public and copy the backend api JSON
     - [ ] Convert the JSON to a .yaml file preferably using an online-converter (https://jsonformatter.org/json-to-yaml)
     - [ ] Paste the .yaml output into "datasets_open_api.yaml"
 - [ ] Accordingly, update the document API file
   - [ ] Copy from https://dataland.com/documents/v3/api-docs/public to documents_open_api.yaml
 - [ ] Accordingly, update the community API file